 Once you register your Delaware limited liability company (LLC), you have to take continuing steps to operate your company legally.
 One of the key tasks is paying and reporting business taxes to the state.

-Unlike most states, Delaware does not require LLCs to file annual reports.
+Unlike most states, Delaware doesn't require LLCs to file annual reports.
 However, the state does require LLCs to pay an annual tax (see below).

-Delaware is one of just a few states that does not have a sales tax.
-However, Delaware does have a gross receipts tax, which is a tax on sellers of goods.
+Delaware is one of just a few states that doesn't have a sales tax.
+However, Delaware does have a gross receipts tax, which is a tax on sellers of goods or providers of services.
 The tax is based on a seller's gross revenues.
-Rates for the gross receipts tax currently range from .1006% to .7543% depending on the type of business involved.
-For more information, including how to register for and pay the tax, check the DOR website.

 As of 2023, rates for the gross receipts tax currently range from .0945% to 1.9914% depending on the type of business involved.
 You must pay this tax either monthly or quarterly.